March 4th 2014

 Tiber was first charted by UNE long-range explorers associated with Project Far Star in 2474.
 Home to a standard K-type main sequence star orbited by two small planets, Tiber didn’t bear any exotic new resources or strategic jump lines, so the public were slow to populate the system.
 Smaller mining consortiums, eager for the cheaper permits and land rights, did trickle in.

-The system existed mostly as a stopover point for travelers heading out to Orion until the 27th century, when Vanduul Clans began to attack Orion with increasing ferocity and consistency.
+The system existed mostly as a stopover point for travelers heading out to Orion until the late 27th century, when Vanduul Clans began to attack Orion with increasing ferocity and consistency.
 Tiber became a secondary staging area for military forces who would fall back to recoup and repair before heading back to this new front.

 After the Battle of Orion in 2712, the UEE abandoned the system to the Vanduul and reinforced Tiber as their next battlefront, expecting the Vanduul to come rolling in, but they didn’t.
 Vanduul Clans held onto Orion and began harvesting the planets for resources.
 They didn’t seem to know or care about the jump point to Tiber.